Enignite069/Library-Management-System/README.md

 * Step 3: Create blank database with the following name in databsourse url path (In this project: **library_management**).
 * Step 4: Run the application and the API document will appear in http://localhost:8080/library/swagger-ui/index.html
 ## In App Running
-Most of the function will be locked and need to authorize to unlock.
+Most of the function will be locked and needed authorization to unlock.
 The default admin account will be created at the first time system has run.
 This accout can be found at file **/configuration/identity/ApplicationInitConfig.java**.
 You can change this to whatever you want\
 ![Default Account](https://github.com/Enignite069/Library-Management-System/blob/main/set%20up/DefaultAdminAccount.png)